ssslin-hub/ssslin-hub.github.io/_pages/research.md

 * Studied Discrete Geometry and Combinatorial topology, with a focus on Helly’s theorem and Ham sandwich theorem
 * Proposed and proved an upperbound of the fractional Helly number for any family \\(\mathcal F\\) of linear partitions in the \\(n\\) dimensional projective space by bounding the dual VC-dimension of \\(\mathcal F\\)
+* Delivered a presentation on the research, with slides available [here](https://github.com/user-attachments/files/17964330/Helly_Final_Presentation.6.pdf)

 ## Packing and Covering Problem